satish-rajnale/Graphql-Queries/README.md

 The graphql returns a response with a data object that has your requested data as a object named by defined query.

 Graphql provides a easy looking interface to create, test and analyze the api.
+As you dont need to create different api calls to get data graphql provides a easy interface to test api calls and check its return data.